-We have audited the financial statements of the Chapel Creek Community Development District (the "District"), as of and for the fiscal year ended September 30, 2018, and have issued our report thereon dated June 19, 2019.
-Our Independent Auditor's Report includes modifications of our opinions for the exclusion of an SPE component unit and for a departure from GAAP for the valuation of land held for sale.
+We have audited the financial statements of the Chapel Creek Community Development District (the "District"), as of and for the fiscal year ended September 30, 2021, and have issued our report thereon dated September 13, 2022.

 Auditor's Responsibility

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Auditor General.